matthewdrees/easy_serialize/README.md

 * std::vector

 Not supported:
+* float (but yes to support for double)
 * pointers
-* classes/structs without a serialize method.
+* classes/structs without a serialize method
+* vectors of vectors